BernTao/Image-Denoising-for-ECV-Quantification/README.md

 python RDN/train.py
 ```

 Again, default configurations were set to reproduce the model evalutated in our paper.
-Feel free to change try any modifications in configs during training.
+Feel free to try any modifications in configs during training.

 ## Data Availability